1Px-Vision/UAV-Control-Physics-Informed-Machine-Learning/Project_Estimation_EKF/README.md

 These functions collectively handle all aspects of the prediction phase in the estimator.

+After implementing the first part, you can see the estimation drift:

 This step consists of two parts.
 First, we predict the state using the acceleration measurements.
 Without altering the code, we obtain the following data: